Watch movies to learn Chinese, they said.

 Search far and wide for Chinese movies.

-I’m going to list Chinese movies with English subtitles that you can find on three popular websites: Netflix, Amazon Prime and AsianCrush.
+Today I’m going to share some of my favorite Chinese movies that are available with English subtitles on three popular streaming websites: Netflix, Amazon Prime and AsianCrush.

 - Viki (you might need a VPN)